ruse-traveler/SEnergyCorrelator/README.md

 All of the relevant parameters such as input/output files, n-points, jet pT bins, etc. are set in `EnergyCorrelatorOptions.h`  The script
 `DoStandaloneCorrelatorCalculation.rb` can be used to run this macro with fewer keystrokes.

-The latter macro illustrates how to run the module in standalone mode as an "afterburner" to Fun4All.
+The latter macro illustrates how to run the module as an "afterburner" to Fun4All.
 First, Fun4All runs the `SCorrelatorJetTreeMaker` module over the specified input files to produce the input jet trees for `SEnergyCorrelator`.
 Then the module is run over the output from Fun4All.
 This macro is run, like always, with:

 ```